It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 The grace of God, as we will see, is eagerly waiting to grant the gift of eternal life to the humble person!

-In Acts 16, the Roman jailor already has a humble/repentant attitude, so Paul simply says “believe”!
+But, in Acts 16, the Roman jailor already has a humble, repentant attitude, so Paul simply says “believe”!

-But let’s also remember; even the faith to believe is a gift from God, my friends, according to Holy Scripture!
+At this point, let’s also remember even the faith to believe is a gift from God, according to Holy Scripture!
 Eph 2:8-9, Rom 12:3

 Rom 12:3 For through the grace given to me I say to everyone among you not to think more highly of himself than he ought to think; but to think so as to have sound judgment, as God has allotted to each a measure of faith.

-Notice, it is GOD who gives faith to man.
+Do you see it?? – Notice, it is GOD who even gives faith to man.

-It requires supernatural work to make a spiritually dead person come alive!
+The Bible reveals it requires supernatural work to make a spiritually dead person come alive (and we’re all born spiritually dead, separated from God because of sin)!
 Joh 3:5-8, Eph 2:1-10

-“Believe” is in the active voice in the Greek; which indicates the subject must perform the action of believing.
+“Believe” is in the active voice in the Greek; which reveals the subject must perform the action of believing.

-And this is the option to “believe” is presented to the Roman jailor.
+And this option to “believe” is presented to the Roman jailor!

 Now, here’s a very important side note to understand in our world today:

-“Believe” in Whom??? – The One and Only Savior ; “The LORD Jesus”
+“Believe” in Who??? – that would be the One and Only Savior ; “The LORD Jesus”

 The Greek word for “Lord” is Kurion ; which means Supreme controller, owner, master, lord.

-It refers to Jesus Christ being THE LORD, controller, owner, master of everything in the universe!
+It refers to Jesus Christ being THE LORD of the universe!

-This is one of many reasons in Holy Scripture that we know Jesus was more than just a man.
+This is one of many reasons in the Bible that we know Jesus was more than just a man.

-As the Lord Jesus said, He and the Father are one!
-Joh 10:30
+As the Lord Jesus said, He and the Father in Heaven are ONE!
+Joh 10:30.

-Jesus also said when you’ve seen Him you’ve seen the Father!
+Jesus also said when you’ve seen Him you’ve seen God the Father!
 Joh 14:9

 Col 1:15-17 He is the image of the invisible God, the firstborn of all creation.
 For by Him all things were created, both in the heavens and on earth, visible and invisible, whether thrones or dominions or rulers or authorities — all things have been created through Him and for Him.
 He is before all things, and in Him all things hold together.

-With all this evidence of the deity of Christ, please note: if someone only believes in Jesus as a good man, or even a prophet, that is NOT going to save him!
+With all this evidence of the deity of Jesus Christ, please note this: if someone only believes in Jesus as a good man, or a prophet, or even another of many gods, that is NOT going to save him!

-One must believe in the Jesus described in Holy Scripture…
+One must believe in the Jesus described in the Holy Bible…

 Otherwise, that person believes in “another Jesus”.
 2Co 11:4

-Now, notice in our main passage, the Roman jailer asked Paul what he must DO to be saved.
+Now, notice in our main passage, the Roman jailer asked them what he must DO to be saved.

 Acts 16:30-31 and after he brought them out, he said, “Sirs, what must I do to be saved?”
 31 They said, “Believe in the Lord Jesus, and you will be saved, you and your household.”

-Paul let him know he must “believe” rather than “do” in order to be saved.
+Paul let him know he must “believe” rather than “do”, in order to be saved by God.

 When the people asked Jesus, “What shall we do, that we might work the works of God?”
 Jesus replied, “This is the work of God, that you believe on Him whom He has sent.”
 (John 6:28-29).

-Man can “do” nothing on his own to please a perfect God!
+This is because man can “do” nothing on his own to please a perfect God!
+(His requirement is perfect righteousness!)

-Our Lord made it clear that trusting in Him alone is the issue in eternal salvation…. because He did all the work on the Cross that was necessary to save us.
+Our Lord made it very clear that trusting in Him alone is the issue in eternal salvation because He’s the only worthy One, ala Rev 5, and He accomplished the perfect work on the Cross necessary to save us!

-He came to SAVE the world and those in it, and out of His tremendous love for us He paid our full price of judgment.
+The Lord, Jesus Christ came out of Heaven to SAVE the world and those in it, and out of His tremendous love for us He paid our full price of judgment on the Cross!

 Joh 3:17 “For God did not send the Son into the world to judge the world, but that the world should be saved through Him.”